 Fivebough Wetlands are located to the north-east of Leeton, in the Riverina region of NSW.
 The wetlands are Crown reserve for Environmental Protection and Public Recreation (R1030008).
 The approximate area of Fivebough Wetlands is 342 ha.

-Visitor parking is available at the Petersham Road carpark, where a footbridge provides visitor entrance to the reserve.
+Visitor parking is located on Petersham Road, where a footbridge provides visitor entrance to the reserve.
 Pedestrian, wheelchair, pram and bicycle access is encouraged within the reserve.

 During peak visitor times, vehicle spaces will be limited due to the size and layout of the carpark.
-Caravans and longer vehicles may not be accommodated within the carpark and require to seek parking along Petersham Road.
+Caravans and longer vehicles are not accommodated by the carpark and will be required to seek parking along Petersham Road.

 Budyaan (birds) Baamirra (wetland) is taken from the local Wiradjuri language.
-The Picnic Area is situated 180m from the carpark along the walking track and contains sheltered picnic tables, signage regarding wildlife and cultural information and drinking water tap.
+The Picnic Area is situated 180m from the carpark along the walking track and contains sheltered picnic tables, wildlife and cultural information signage and a drinking water tap.
 The Picnic Area is wheel chair accessible.

 The Wiradjuri Walk is a 1 km loop track, starting from the Budyaan Baamirra Picnic Area.
-The track is managed by Leeton & District Local Aboriginal Land Council, and shares indigenous knowledge through story boards and replicated sites and constructions along the way.
-There are also story poles along the walk, each representative of the different animal totems of the Clans within the Wiradjuri Nation.
+The track shares traditional knowledge through story boards and replicated sites and constructions along the way, such as totem poles, rock art and stone work.

 The walk meanders through Grey box (Eucalyptus microcarpa) and Black box (Eucalyptus largiflorens) low open woodland, scattered with Weeping myall (Acacia pendula) and River cooba (Acacia stenophylla) understory and a diversity of native shrubs, including Saltbush species, goosefoot and lignum.
 Many of the plants, such as Ruby salt bush, Old man salt bush and Spiny salt bush hold spiritual and cultural significance.
 Visitors will have the chance to spy some woodland and grassland bird species, such as wrens, parrots and chats.
 The walk is wheelchair accessible.